-The Fund engages a proxy research provider through LGPS Central Limited to analyse and provide advice relating to the Fund's voting opportunities, consistently with the Fund's policies.
+The Fund engages a proxy research provider through LGPS Central Limited to analyse and provide advice relating to the Fund's voting opportunities, consistent with the Fund's policies.
 The provider also executes the Fund's votes through the relevant intermediaries.

-The Fund and LGPS Central have an active securities lending programme.
+The Fund and LGPS Central have active securities lending programmes.
 To ensure that the Fund is able to vote all its shares at important meetings, it has worked with service providers to establish procedures to restrict lending for certain stocks and recall shares in advance of shareholder votes.
-The Fund and LGPS Central (where relevant) monitors the meetings and proportion of the securities on loan, and will restrict and/or recall lent stock in select circumstances, with due consideration to the advantages of voting the shares versus the cost implications of recalling or restricting the loan of the stock.
+The Fund and LGPS Central (where relevant) monitor the meetings and proportion of the securities on loan and will restrict and/or recall lent stock in select circumstances, with due consideration to the advantages of voting the shares versus the cost implications of recalling or restricting the loan of the stock.

-The Fund's voting decisions are arrived at through a collegiate approach, incorporating the views of Fund officers as appropriate, LGPS Central, fund managers, research teams and advisers, to form an evidenced-based view on the company in question.
-The Fund's votes are executed in compliance with its Conflicts of Interest policy.
+The Fund's voting decisions are arrived at through a collegiate approach, incorporating the views of Fund officers as appropriate, LGPS Central's Responsible Investment and Engagement ("RI&E") Team, asset managers, research teams and advisers as appropriate for the company in question.